gitter-badger/users-searched-for/readme.txt

 * Export as CSV, XLS, PDF with customizable time segments
 * Trends

-Please feel free to send improvement requests.
+Please feel free to send any improvement requests.

 == Installation ==